DCMasterRace/dcensored.github.io/_pages/posts.md

 ---
 layout: post-list
-title: Posts
+title: About Me
-description: "List of posts"
+description: "Where the truth lies"
 permalink: /posts.html
 ---